JairRaid/time-tracking-dashboard/README.md

 - Flexbox
 - CSS Grid
 - SASS
-- Anime JS
+- JS
 - Mobile-first workflow

 ### What I learned

-I learned to create animation with anime JS and create the downward triangle in the share links desktop.
+I learned to manipulate JSON data and using CSS filter property to change color of an SVG.

 ## Author